stefanluncanu24/Predicting-Breast-Cancer-using-SVM/README.md

 ![Model Evaluation Image](https://github.com/user-attachments/assets/e540e481-42de-452f-b6a0-cde478b74e58)

+### Conclusion

+In conclusion, this project has demonstrated the applicability of machine learning, specifically through SVM and GridSearchCV, in predicting breast cancer.

 ### Contributions

 Contributions are encouraged!
 Feel free to fork this repo, implement your changes, and submit a pull request.